 Each index is composed of a series of individual policy response indicators.
 For each indicator, we create a score by taking the ordinal value and adding an extra half-point if the policy is general rather than targeted, if applicable.
-We then rescale each of these by their maximum value to create a score between 0 and 100, with a missing value contributing 0.3 These scores are then averaged to get the composite indices (Figure 1).
+We then rescale each of these by their maximum value to create a score between 0 and 100, with a missing value contributing 0.5 These scores are then averaged to get the composite indices (Figure 1).

 Importantly, the indices should not be interpreted as a measure of the appropriateness or effectiveness of a government's response.
 They do not provide information on how well policies are enforced, nor does it capture demographic or cultural characteristics that may affect the spread of COVID-19.
 Furthermore, they are not comprehensive measures of policy.
 They only reflect the indicators measured by the OxCGRT (see Table 1), and thus will miss important aspects of a government response.
-For instance, the "economic support index" does not include support to firms or businesses, and does not take into account the total fiscal value of economic support.
-The value and purpose of the indices is instead to allow for efficient and simple cross-national comparisons of government interventions.
-Any analysis of a specific country should be done on the basis of the underlying policy, not on an index alone.
+For instance, the "economic support index" does not include support to firms or businesses, and does not

-3 We use a conservative assumption to calculate the indices.
+5 We use a conservative assumption to calculate the indices.
 Where data for one of the component indicators are missing, they contribute "0" to the Index.
 An alternative assumption would be to not count missing indicators in the score, essentially assuming they are equal to the mean of the indicators for which we have data for.
 Our conservative approach therefore "punishes" countries for which less information is available, but also avoids the risk of over-generalizing from limited information.